Beginnings: Palmer & Hargreaves

 One notable change occurred in the fall of 2007 when the concert ensembles were restructured to include a fall semester offering for non-majors (Campus Band) and the Symphony Band became an ensemble that met for the entirety of the academic year.
 These changes resulted in the same ensemble offerings seen today.

-The Ball State University Wind Band Conductors Workshop debuted in the spring of 2007.
-Recent workshop clinicians have included Richard Clary, Craig Kirchhoff, Steven Bryant, Steven Davis, Eugene Corporon, John Mackey, Tom Lee, Angela Woo, Allan McMurray and Joe Missal.
-The workshop has attracted both aspiring and experienced conductors throughout the United States.
+The Ball State University Wind Band Conducting Workshop debuted in the spring of 2007.
+Recent workshop clinicians have included Gary Green, Paul Dooley, Mallory Thompson, Scott McAllister, Richard Clary, Craig Kirchhoff, Steven Bryant, Steven Davis, Eugene Migliaro Corporon, John Mackey, Thomas Lee, Angela Woo, Allan McMurray and Joe Missal.
+The workshop has attracted both aspiring and experienced conductors from throughout the United States.

-The BSU Wind Ensemble has had numerous regional and national performances during this period of time: it was the featured ensemble at the Chicagoland Concert Band Festival in 2008.
-Additionally, it performed at the North Central Division Convention of the Music Educators National Conference in Indianapolis in 2009; the College Band Directors National Association (CBDNA) North Central Regional Convention at Illinois State University in Normal, IL in 2010; the Indiana Music Educators Association State Convention in 2011; the CBDNA National Convention at the University of Washington in Seattle in 2011; and the 78th Annual Convention of the American Bandmasters Association in Indianapolis in 2012 (Ball State served as co-hosts of this convention along with Butler University, Indiana University, and Purdue University).
+The BSU Wind Ensemble has had numerous regional and national performances during this period of time.
+In 2008, the band was the featured ensemble at the Chicagoland Concert Band Festival.
+Additional appearances included the North Central Division Convention of the Music Educators National Conference in Indianapolis in 2009, the College Band Directors National Association (CBDNA) North Central Division Conference at Illinois State University in Normal, IL in 2010 and the Indiana Music Educators Association State Convention in 2011.

 During Dan Kalantarian's tenure as Assistant Director of Bands, the "Pride of Mid-America" Marching Band appeared at the 2008 International Bowl in Toronto, Canada, and the 2009 GMAC Bowl in Huntsville, AL. Additionally, the band appeared at road games at the University of Michigan, Indiana University, Miami (OH) University and Northern Illinois University.
 The band also performed at halftime for two Indianapolis Colts games.
 Kalantarian served as the director of the marching band for four years, resigning in 2010.

 In recent years, substantial events have marked the further growth and development of the band program.
-The BSU High School Honor Band Festival was rejuvenated in the fall of 2011.
-The festival has flourished under the direction of guest conductors Rodney Dorsey (2011) and Steven Peterson (2012).
-In 2012, the Symphony Band was invited to perform at the Indiana Music Education Association Convention.
-This marked the first time that the ensemble had been selected to perform at an event of this kind.
+The BSU High School Honor Band Festival was rejuvenated in the fall of 2011 with one honor band and has grown to three bands as of 2015.
+The festival has flourished under the direction of guest conductors Paula Crider, Doug Henderson, Dan Tembras, Thomas Lee, Kevin Collins, Gary Sousa, Scott Jones, Steven Peterson and Rodney Dorsey.

 Materials for this historical overview of bands at Ball State University were compiled from information provided by Robert Hargreaves, Earl Dunn, Roger McConnell, Joseph Scagnoli, Thomas Caneva, and Shawn Vondran.